-Session 2: Actors and Decision-Making in the EU's Foreign Policy
+Session 2: Actors and Decision-Making in EU Foreign Policy

 The session will map up the institutional design (various actors and different decisionmaking methods) of EU foreign policy.

 Reading: Keukeleire, Stephan, and Tom Delreux.
 "The EU Foreign Policy System: Actors."
 In The Foreign Policy of the European Union, 77-116.
 London; New York: Bloomsberry Publishing, 2022.